AdobeDocs/analytics.en/help/components/classifications/sets/manage/create.md

 ![Create a Classification set](../assets/classification-set-create.png)

 If a classification set exists for a given report suite + variable, the classification is added to the schema instead.
+A given report suite + variable combination cannot belong to multiple classification sets.